About Sugar Coated Kitchen

 – Use Real Sugar

 I never substitute sugar with artificial sweeteners although I often reduce amount of sugar from original recipes or substitute with other natural sweeteners such as fruite or honey.
-My philosophy is sugar is ‘eat real but eat little.’
+My philosophy is ‘eat real but eat little.’
 I prefer eating a small piece of cake that is made with real sugar than eating two big pieces of cakes that is make with artificial sweeteners.
-Of course, I understand that it is necessary for some people for medical medical reasons.
+Of course, I understand that substitute sweetener is necessary for some people for medical medical reasons.

 Comments & Email